matomo-org/developer-documentation/docs/3.x/marketplace.md

 Soon you will be able to publish the very first version of your Plugin or Theme.

-Follow the steps below to setup the WebHook for your repository:
+Follow the steps below to set up the WebHook for your repository:

  * Open your repository on GitHub and go to its settings page
  * Click 'Service Hooks'